Understanding the distinction is the foundation of accurate market analysis:

 |---|---|---|

-| Active listing | Booking or calendar activity within 12 months | Genuine competitor in the market |
+| Active listing | Booking or calendar activity within 12 months | Genuine competitor; counts toward true supply |

-| Seasonal listing | Active only during certain months | Increases supply during peak periods |
+| Seasonal listing | Active only during certain months | Increases supply during peak periods; eases off-season competition |

-| Dormant listing | Published but no activity for 12+ months | Inflates total count but not real supply |
+| Dormant listing | Published but no activity for 12+ months | Inflates raw platform counts but not actual supply |

-| Delisted property | Removed from platform | No longer part of supply |
+| Delisted property | Removed from platform | No longer part of supply; sometimes a leading indicator of host attrition |

 | Trend | What It Means | Recommended Action |